timf34/timf34.github.io/lists/one_hundred_list.md

 49. [ ] Meditate in a temple in Vietnam
 50. [ ] Go to a traditional scandinavian sauna (if you don't get whacked with a birch branch, it doesn't count)
 51. [ ] Ask a girl out IRL
+52. [ ] Create a Python package and upload it to PyPi